rudiedirkx/Objective/README.md

 Objective
 ====

-Objective is a very small, VERY fast PHP-JSON object store.
+Objective is a very small, very fast PHP-JSON object store.

 Get started
 ----

 Copy `env.php.orig` to `env.php` and change the constant to where you want to keep your super secret stores.
-They're JSON files, like `default$.json` (default) or `yourname@gmail.com.json`.
+They're JSON files, like `bfde0220.json` or `yourname@gmail.com.json`.

 Web API